Why You’ll Love this Recipe

-- Extra Virgin Olive Oil: Saute the onions, garlic, and ginger in olive oil.
+- Olive Oil: Saute the onions and aromatics in high-quality extra virgin olive oil.

-- Garlic: I enjoy lots of garlic, so I use four garlic cloves – but measure with your heart.
+- Garlic: I include four fresh garlic cloves, but measure with your heart.

-- Ginger: Many authentic recipes call for ginger powder, but I love the taste of fresh ginger.
+- Ginger: Many authentic recipes call for ginger powder, but I enjoy the taste of fresh ginger.

-- Tomato Paste: Adding a single spoonful of tomato paste intensifies the flavor.
+- Tomato Paste: Adding a spoonful of bright tomato paste intensifies the flavor.

-- Dried White Beans: Dried white beans like cannellini beans are the main ingredient in loubia.
+- Dried White Beans: Dried white beans like Cannellini beans are the main ingredient for loubia.
 Navy beans, butter beans, and great northern beans work as a replacement, but you can also include chickpeas or black-eyed peas.
-If using canned white beans, stew the other ingredients to let the flavors combine and stir in the canned beans at the end of the cooking process.
+If using canned white beans, stew the other ingredients to let the flavors combine, then stir in the canned beans at the end.

-- Chicken Broth: Simmer the ingredients in chicken broth for added flavor, or you can use vegetable broth to make it a vegetarian side dish.
+- Chicken Broth: Simmer the stew in chicken broth for additional flavor, or you can use vegetable broth to keep the dish vegetarian.

 Additions and Substitutions

-My vegetarian version of Moroccan stewed white beans is tasty the way it is, but you can add bone-in beef or lamb for extra protein.
-Similar to my beef and chickpea stew, other popular meat options add a dried meat called queddid.
-If you decide to include meat in the bean dish, include it along with the onions so they fry and develop even more flavor.
+Moroccan stewed white beans are delicious, but you can include bone-in beef or lamb like you would make my Moroccan beef and chickpea stew.
+Another popular addition is dried meat called queddid.
+If you decide to include meat in the creamy bean dish, add it to the Dutch oven at the same time as the onions.

-You will need something large enough to stew the Moroccan beans and let them expand as they simmer.
-I use a Dutch oven, but you can also use a large pan like a deep skillet, stockpot, or large saucepan.
+You will need a large pot to cook the Moroccan beans and let them expand as they simmer.
+I cook them in a Dutch oven, but you can also use a deep skillet, stockpot, or large saucepan.

 How to Make Loubia